ARMmbed/mbed-os-5-docs/docs/ref-designs/TensorFlow.md

     mbed config -G GCC_ARM_PATH <path_to_your_arm_toolchain>/bin
     ```

-* Make 3.82 or newer.<!--I got this as an error message when I tried to build with 3.81--><!--Was a bit surprised GNU didn't update this - I can't seem to update it for whatever reason and so now I'm stuck-->
+* Make 3.82 or newer (if you are using an older version, see the troubleshooting section for instructions).

+    <span class="notes">**Note**: On a Mac, you might have to use gmake instead of make.</span>

+* Python 2.7.
+We recommend [using pyenv to manage Python versions](https://pypi.org/project/pyenv/).<!--The install page for Mbed CLI now requires 3.7.
+Why are we asking for 2.7?-->

+* Git.

+* xxd.<!--unless is exists by default on all Linux computers?-->

 * A development board that can run [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers#supported_platforms).
 We tested on the [NXP FRDM-K66F](https://os.mbed.com/platforms/FRDM-K66F/) development board.

 * A mini-USB cable.

-* Python 2.7.
-We recommend [using pyenv to manage Python versions](https://pypi.org/project/pyenv/).<!--The install page for Mbed CLI now requires 3.7.
-Why are we asking for 2.7?-->

 <!--MarkDown doesn't support embedded YouTube players, which is one reason I removed the videos.
 Another is that it's better practice to link to official sites, not to videos uploaded by "unofficial" users who may remove them without warning and may, for all we know, be in legal disputes with the companies who created those products (I admit that isn't very likely with "how to install" videos).
 Also, not sure these videos will work in all countries.-->
 ### Download, build and install the application